 Healthcare companies in Maryland are navigating the intersection of two accelerating trends: the rapid integration of AI tools into clinical diagnostics, patient triage, billing automation, and care coordination, and a growing body of state law that places direct obligations on businesses that deploy these systems.
 Whether you assist clinicians with diagnostic recommendations or automate prior-authorization decisions, the regulatory landscape in Maryland has concrete implications for how your business must operate today.

 Within the healthcare sector, AI systems commonly scrutinized by regulators include clinical decision support tools, AI-powered billing and coding software, patient-facing chatbots, and diagnostic imaging algorithms.
-MD regulators have called out AI-assisted diagnosis and automated insurance authorization as areas of elevated concern under HB 1339.
+MD regulators have called out AI-assisted diagnosis and automated insurance authorization as areas of elevated concern under No comprehensive private-sector AI law.
 Importantly, these requirements apply regardless of whether a business built the AI system internally or purchased it from a third-party vendor — organizations that deploy AI bear compliance responsibility for the systems they use.

 The sector risk classification for Healthcare is Very High, reflecting the reality that AI decisions in healthcare carry direct health consequences, involve protected health information, and are held to the highest accountability standard by regulators.
 HIPAA applies to AI processing patient data.
 States mandate disclosures when AI assists diagnosis, billing, or scheduling.
 In Maryland, businesses that process patient health records, diagnostic imaging data, and insurance claims through automated decision systems face the greatest exposure.
 The law's scope, however, typically captures a broad range of operators — not just large incumbents — so smaller healthcare businesses should not assume they are below the regulatory threshold.